Azure-Samples/MqttApplicationSamples/scenarios/jwt_authentication/README.md

 The sample provides step by step instructions on how to perform following tasks:

-- Create a Json Web Token, which is used to authenticate to Event Grid.
 - Create the resources including client, topic spaces, permission bindings
 - Use $all client group, which is the default client group with all the clients in a namespace, to authorize publish and subscribe access in permission bindings
+- Create a custom role assignment on the Azure Portal to access Event Grid via Json Web Token (JWT) authentication.
+- Create a JWT, which is used to authenticate to Event Grid.
 - Connect with MQTT 5.0.0
   - Configure connection settings such as KeepAlive and CleanSession
 - Publish messages to a topic